 In this post, I want to share with you a recent make, and a method that I devised called "heirloom repurpose."
 It is a practice of actually repurposing me mades that you no longer have use for or never quite got worn, but still maintain significance that make it hard to part with them.

 Are you working on growing your approach to sewing too?
 If you are looking for ways to uncover new practices to add in your creative time, I designed a workbook that provides you the opportunity to consider your own process and bring some new methods that I teach to your sewing practice.
 Go here to this link, get the workbook and give it a try!
 I'll also send you some more informative posts on sewing, design, and learning as well.

 REPURPOSING ME MADES

-Repurposing is all the rage, but a lot of the focus is on massive thrift store clothes that would have gone to waste.
-I think a lot of sewists will unpick a sewing fail, and use the cloth for something else.
+Repurposing has made it's way into DIY sewing and a lot what I see is reducing large sized thrift store clothes that would have gone to waste.
+I think some sewists will unpick a sewing fail, and use the cloth for something else.
 Or a me made that is no longer in the clothing rotation will go to the back of the closet, just like a ready to wear piece that has lost its value.

-And some sewists are sewing up A LOT of stuff.
-Are we wearing or using all of it? and what do we do if the answer is no?
-Sometimes its hard, just like clothing you buy at the store, not every item that we make really gets worn for a multitude of reasons.
-And its really hard to part with a me made- if you donate it, because it doesn't have a designer label, it can just get thrown in the "craft" heap.
+And some of us are sewing up A LOT of stuff.
+Are we wearing or using all of it?
+What do we do if the answer is no?
+Sometimes it's hard, just like clothing you buy at the store, not every item that we make really gets worn for a multitude of reasons.
+And it's really hard to part with a me made- if you donate it, because it doesn't have a designer label, it can just get thrown in the "craft" heap.
 Sometimes they have sentimental value too, like the ones I'm about to show you.